kyleaedwards/melee/README.md

 # Melee

 **Melee** is a domain-specific language for defining complex musical sequences using *generators*.
-This is a reference implementation written in TypeScript to faciliate an Ableton Max4Live device.
+This specific repository is a reference implementation written in TypeScript to faciliate an Ableton Max4Live device.

 ## What is a "generator?"

-In some programming languages, a [generator](https://en.wikipedia.org/wiki/Generator_(computer_programming)) is a self-contained piece of code like a function or a coroutine that can "yield" multiple values out to the caller while maintaining its internal state.
-They're often used for infinite loops and lazy evaluation.
+In some programming languages, a [generator](https://en.wikipedia.org/wiki/Generator_(computer_programming)) is a self-contained piece of code like a function or a coroutine that can be paused and resumed as it "yields" values out to the caller while maintaining its internal state.
+In practice, they're often used for lazily evaluating extremely large (sometimes infinite) loops.

 ## But what does this mean if I'm not a total nerd?